 The company now started on an aggressive program of fleet expansion to replace lost tonnage and at the same time eyes a route expansion, which indeed came about when a joint service to South America was opened.

-Captain Hertogs passed away on 19 March 1968 after 11 years of retirement.
+Captain Hertogs settled down to enjoy family life with children and grand children and assed away on 19 March 1968 after 11 years of retirement.

-(b) Information: HAL archives as held by the Municiple Archives as held by the city of Rotterdam.
+(b) Information: HAL archives as held by the Municipal Archives as held by the city of Rotterdam.
 Stamboeken & Movement boeken

 Date: Function: Ship: Wages and/or remarks.

 14 Jun.
 1917 Temporary dismissed for compulsory military service.